Sunday, 27 November 2022

 • 2016 / Like ES Torgny in 2001-02, FC Torgny-Rouvroy's stay in P2 lasts for one season only; with 13 points and a last place, the club returns to the familiar surroundings of Provincial League 3.

 • 2019 / In the worst season in club history, FC Torgny-Rouvroy does not manage to pick up a single point in Provincial League 3B, suffering 11 defeats in which it concedes ten goals or more - with a 22-0 away defeat at ROC Meix-devant-Virton B being the uncontested lowpoint of the campaign.
 The club enters a team in Provincial League 3 for 2019-20, but it withdraws before the start of the season.
-Since, FC Torgny-Rouvroy has only taken part in Belgian FA competitions with a reserves' team.
+In the following seasons, FC Torgny-Rouvroy took part in Belgian FA competitions with a reserves' team only.

 All photos: (c) W.B.
 Tukker / www.extremefootballtourism.blogspot.com.
 Publication of any of these images only after permission of author